Kihumba/private-/Phase-C/Curriculum/04 - Attention to Detail/README.md

 ## Output
 After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. Code review notes from person reviewing Fellow’s code.
+1. Code review notes from person reviewing my code.
 2. Checkpoint defense notes.
-3. Screencast of preparing code for pull request.
+3. Selection of written communication from week previous that demonstrates high level of attention to detail in both content and writing standards.

 ## Objectives